Tawfeeq2507/pes_pd/README.md

 **REPEATER**

 - are basically buffers that will recondition the old signal and make a new signal which replicates the original signal and sends it again, in this way many repaeters are placed and signal integrity is mmaintained But at a loss of area as more and more repeaters will be used for long distances which is a trade off.
-- In the 1st stage we done need any repeaters.
+- In the 1st stage we done need any repeaters,Signel Integrity is based on the wire length estimation and calculation.
-- **SLEW** is basically depended upon the value of the capacitor,higher the value of capacitor
+- **SLEW** is basically depended upon the value of the capacitor,higher the value of capacitor the amount of charge required to charge the capacitor will be high resulting in BAD slew.
+- In stage 2 we see that the distance was far from Din2 and FF1 of stage 2,slew is basically transmission and it goes beyond the limit in the 2nd stage and resulting it in more difficulty in reaching the FF1,therfore we add some repeaters to it as shown below:

+-